zackforbing/ruby-submissions/1603/module_4_assignments/scale-up-wk-5/template-whiskey-tango.markdown

 ### Talk about something that you didn't know about before this week.
 Before this week I had never heard of Handlebars helpers, and knew nothing about creating them.
+Handlebars in general seems very inflexible.
+ERB views are much easier to work with.

 ### Link to blog post(s)